perdian/devlauncher/README.md

 # DevLauncher

-Web application launcher to easy up developing web applications.

-The devlauncher is a simple Java framework allowing you to easily configure an embedded [Jetty](http://www.eclipse.org/jetty/) servlet container to startup your web application already configured using a Spring ApplicationContext.
+DevLauncher is a simple Java framework allowing you to easily configure an embedded [Jetty](http://www.eclipse.org/jetty/) servlet container to startup your web application.

-Although Apache Maven provides a basic embedded webserver integration, the DevLauncher gives you much more flexibility to configuration and interact with the launching process and is also available outside a maven environment.
+Although Apache Maven provides a basic embedded webserver integration, the DevLauncher gives you much more flexibility during the configuration and allows a finer interaction with the launching process.
+It also doesn't depend on Maven as build environment and can be used in standalone applications.

 ## Download